ramzidaher/Trivial-File-Transfer-Protocol/README.md

 This repository provides the implementation for a Trivial File Transfer Protocol (TFTP) client and server using both UDP and TCP protocols in Java.

+## Note
+This project is a university assignment and is intended solely for educational purposes.
+Redistribution or use of this code outside the context of the coursework is not endorsed.
+If you choose to use any part of this project, you do so at your own risk.
+The author assumes no responsibility for any consequences arising from the use or misuse of this code.

 ## Components

 1. **TFTPUDPSocketClient** (UDP Client)